fennar01/resume/resume.md

 When I first learned about Dynamic problem solving, I remember being surprised that this wasn't the way that everyone did it.
 For some reason, I've always taken a dynamic approach to problem solving as it appeared to me to be the most elegant and efficient - it wasn't until I learned about the bottom-up approach that I learned that there were even other ways of doing it!
 Suffice to say, I still use a dynamic programming approach to algorithm design.

-- Eliminate Side-Effects when functionally programming
+- Eliminate Side-Effects

-This is an obvious one, but if your mutating state, make sure functions don't cause side effects or you're going to have a bad time...
+This is an obvious one, but if your mutating state while functionally programming, make sure functions don't cause side effects or you're going to have a bad time...
 I've included it here as when your architecture gets more and more complex, it can become more challenging to write cross-language, enterprise level tests so minimizing side-effect as your writing is a must.

 ## Hard Skills